top of page

 Her voice was accented, though I wasn't sure where to associate the accent with.
 All I knew was that it wasn't Lucy.

-She looked to us in a fit of pain and said, “I’m sorry.
-I was just trying to make observations.”
+She looked at us in a fit of pain and said, “Please forgive the intrusion.
+My assignment was merely to collect data.”

 It turns out Lucy’s tether hadn't broken after all.